jrgrant/hass_ids_hyyp/README.md

 - Updated Readme and allowed for display on HACS

 **Version 0.0.1.6** (Main changes from the original [RenierM26](https://github.com/RenierM26/hass_ids_hyyp) version)

-- This is a fork of [francoistk's](https://github.com/francoistk/hass_ids_hyyp) version which was a fork from [RenierM26's](https://github.com/RenierM26/hass_ids_hyyp) original version
-    - [francoistk](https://github.com/francoistk/hass_ids_hyyp) fixed the requirement that a stay profile is required for every partition
 - Reverse engineered the pyHyypApi protobuf files and recompiled.
 (Fixes 2023.4 compatibility) This is not a direct change to ids_hyyp, rather it's a change to the API (https://github.com/hawky358/pyHyypApi)
 - Modified dependencies in IDS_HYYP to point to new modified pyhyypapi api package
 - Changed name to IDS Hyyp (Beta)(hawkMod) to avoid potential conflicts with previous version
 - Works with 2023.4 and higher.

+- This is a fork of [francoistk's](https://github.com/francoistk/hass_ids_hyyp) version which was a fork from [RenierM26's](https://github.com/RenierM26/hass_ids_hyyp) original version.
+    - [francoistk](https://github.com/francoistk/hass_ids_hyyp) fixed the bug that a stay profile is required for every partition.